philhawksworth/hawksworx.com/content/gimme-gimme/_index.md

 ## Don't get excited.
 This isn't access to a real beta

-The buttons below are just to help demonstrate a clever little trick you can do with Netlify's Split Test feature.
+The button below is just to help demonstrate a clever little trick you can do with Netlify's Split Test feature.

 ## In or out?

-Clicking this button will add a cookie which will result in Netlify's intelligent CDN routing your requests to hawksworx.com to a version where I'm experimenting with a brave new colour scheme.
-All the orange you can eat!
+Clicking this button will add a cookie which will result in Netlify's intelligent CDN invisibly routing your requests to hawksworx.com to a specific branch where a beta version of the site is being serve.
+Don't too get excited, it's just a bit orange.
+To prove the concept

-<a href="#" id="btn-opt-in" class="btn">Gimme access to the beta pleeeeease!</a>

-Ok, you tried the orange theme and hated it.
-That's ok.
-That's why we test.
-The button below will opt you out of the "beta" version of the site and keep things bright, lime, fluorescent, lively green.

-<a href="#" id="btn-opt-out" class="btn">Green me.
-That orange version was horrible.</a>
+<a href="#" id="btn-opt-out" class="btn">Opt in.
+I want me some orange</a>